OpenAI boss downplays fears ChatGPT maker could leave Europe over AI rules

 “There is no point in attempting blackmail — claiming that by crafting a clear framework, Europe is holding up the rollout of generative #AI,” Breton said in his tweet.
 He added that the EU aims to “assist companies in their preparation” for the AI Act.

 Altman tweeted that his European tour includes Warsaw, Poland; Munich, Germany; Paris; Madrid; Lisbon, Portugal; and London.
-Brussels, headquarters of the European Union, has not been mentioned.
+Brussels, headquarters of the EU, has not been mentioned.

 He has met with world leaders including British Prime Minister Rishi Sunak, French President Emmanuel Macron, Spanish Prime Minister Pedro Sanchez and German Chancellor Olaf Scholz.

+“Good to discuss the need for responsible regulation and transatlantic convergence on AI,” Pichai tweeted.

+Google has released its own conversational chatbot, Bard, to compete with ChatGPT.

-Tech company bosses have been wading into the debate over whether and how to regulate artificial intelligence.
+Other tech company bosses have been wading into the debate this week over whether and how to regulate artificial intelligence, including Microsoft President Brad Smith, who unveiled a blueprint for public governance of AI on Thursday.

+Microsoft has invested billions in OpenAI and integrated ChatGPT-like technology into its products, including a chatbot for its Bing search engine.

 Altman was mobbed by students when he appeared in a “fireside chat” at University College London on Wednesday.
 He told the audience that the “right answer” to regulating AI is “probably something between the traditional European, U.K. approach and the traditional U.S. approach.”